The Staffy Breed Profile -

 Staffy intelligence and trainability

 Staffy health issues

 While similar, the American and the English Staffordshire bull terriers are two different breeds .
 Check out the FAQs below for a thorough explanation of their differences.
 Today is all about the Staffy, which is short for the English Staffordshire Bull Terrier.

 This breed is loyal, courageous and friendly.
 Staffies are very well-tempered and don’t get scared easily.
 They have a very stable character and are in general very patient with kids.

-There’s a stigma around Staffordshire Bull Terriers labelling as an aggressive breed, but this cannot be further from reality.
-In fact, the American kennel club breed standard specifically mentions
+There’s a stigma around Staffordshire Bull Terriers labeling as an aggressive breed, but this cannot be further from reality.
+In fact, the American Kennel Club breed standard specifically mentions:

 Back in their bull-fighting days, these dogs were bred to enjoy downtime with their families, and this is a trait that continues in modern-day Staffies.
 This breed thoroughly enjoys cuddling for hours after a long day of play!